Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 This is the unique address assigned to your device by your internet service provider (ISP) or mobile carrier.

-Certain mobile (and tablet) apps, like NFL+ and ESPN+, check both your IP address and your device’s GPS coordinates, as an additional verification method.
+The NFL+ mobile and tablet app checks both your IP address and your device’s GPS coordinates, as an additional verification method.

 That’s why using a VPN (sometimes alongside a GPS spoofer on Android devices), by assigning your device a different IP address location, allows you to bypass these geo-restrictions.